Ukrainian refugee crisis: United States

+Uruguay

+On 10 March 2022, President Luis Lacalle Pou stated that Uruguay was willing to accept Ukrainian refugees, despite the issue not yet being discussed with any international organization, and noting that the country "has historically had open arms in this regard".
+In the first half of 2022, ten Ukrainians arrived in Uruguay as refugees.

 International aid

 Organizations such as UNICEF, the United Nations Refugee Agency, International Rescue Committee and others began accepting monetary donations to help refugees and those affected by the crisis.
 Others such as The Kyiv Independent began GoFundMe campaigns to raise money for specific causes or calls for physical items to be donated.

 On 10 May, the US House of Representatives passed legislation that would provide $900 million for housing, education and other help for Ukrainian refugees in the United States.

 UNICEF is helping the Ukrainian children and refugees also by providing essential health services, safe drinking water supplies, education and protection.